jgehring/Laudio/README.rst

 Installed on the machine where your music collection resides, it can be accessed in the whole network.
 By forwarding Port 80 on your router, even your friends can listen to it over the Internet.

-Future versions will include `Celery`_ for visual feedback when scanning the music director and will implement an authorization framework for listeners.

-To get it working without browser the `Ampache`_ API will be implemented

 Getting LAudio
 ==============